 Relevant information on modules and courses, teaching formats, examinations and more

-All mandatory modules of the TUM School of Management will take place.
-We ask that you register for courses, as usual, via TUMonline.
+We ask that you register for courses, as usual, via TUMonline from 1 October 2020 (or as specified in TUMonline).
 For the offer of the elective modules, please check your curricular support in TUMonline, which lists all courses that will take place.
 We ask for your understanding, that not all planned courses are suitable for digital teaching and therefore a few planned courses were cancelled.
 For help in navigating TUMonline, please check our manual on course planning and scheduling.

-Over the past few weeks, to the best of their ability and with exemplary support from ProLehre Media and Didactics, all members of TUM teaching staff have prepared synchronous and asynchronous online courses using electronic resources.
-We will do everything we can to ensure that our mutual collaboration and interactive exchange with the help of electronic teaching formats runs smoothly.
+During the summer semester 2019/2020, to the best of their ability and with exemplary support from ProLehre Media and Didactics, all members of TUM teaching staff have prepared synchronous and asynchronous online courses using electronic resources.
+We will do everything we can to ensure that our mutual collaboration and interactive exchange with the help of electronic teaching formats runs smoothly this winter semester too.
 Please support our lecturers by actively participating in chats, quizzes and synchronous sessions, as well as by thoughtful engagement with the material provided to you in the form of video sequences.

 Each lecturer decided individually, how his or her class is structured and which teaching format suits the course best.
 Your central sources of information are Moodle and TUMonline for each course.
 Many courses will use Lecturio recordings combined with other teaching formats; others will be streamed live or will be prepared in advance and made available in video format via Moodle.
 Information on exercises and tutorials are given under the respective module in TUMonline.